gmaccario/instagram-basic-display-api-php-integration/README.md

 2. Click "Create App" button
 3. Choose the right app type for you (Consumer for example), then click Continue
 4. Fill the values for: App Display Name, App Contact Email, App Purpose, then click on Save
-5. In "Add Products to Your App" choose "Instagram Graph API"
+5. In "Add Products to Your App" choose "Instagram Basic Display"
 6. Under Settings, click Add Platform and Select the right Platform for you
 7. Set up Privacy Policy URL, User Data Deletion URL, Terms of Service URL and the Site URL
 8. Open Instagram Basic API -> Basic Display